lupinelab/proxmox_wol/README.md

 # proxmox_wol

-A dcontainerized utility enabling a magic packet sent to the broadcast address of a network to start a proxmox resource (qemu or lxc)
+A containerized utility enabling a magic packet sent to the broadcast address of a network to start a proxmox resource (qemu or lxc)

 # Configuration:
 - Create a proxmox pam user "proxmox_wol"